 How to make fried gluten-free donuts

-On a heavily floured surface roll out the dough until roughly two inches thick.
+4. Roll: On a heavily floured surface roll out the dough until roughly 1 inch thick.

-While the donuts cool on a cooling rack, prepare the icing.
+7. Cool, frost, and enjoy: While the donuts cool on a cooling rack, prepare the icing following the directions on the recipe card.
 Dip the warm donuts in the icing and enjoy.

 Tips for frying

 Storing – These chocolate donuts can be stored in an airtight container or pastry bag at room temperature for 3-4 days.
-To enjoy warm, simply heat them in the microwave for 10 seconds just like our school breakfast pizza.
+To enjoy warm, simply heat them in the microwave for 10 seconds just like my school breakfast pizza recipe.

 Need an EASY and delicious breakfast, lunch, dinner or dessert?